DreadKnight/Spritify/README.md

 It can also generate an animated gif file, allowing you to easily showcase animations.

-Originally developed for use in the [Ancient Beast](https://AncientBeast.com) game project.
+Originally developed for use in the amazing [Ancient Beast](https://AncientBeast.com) game project.

 ### Requirements